-• In any funding round, an applicant can be named on no more than two applications, with a maximum of one as the Principal Investigator.
-Submitting a John Gavin Post-Doctoral Fellowship application will be counted as a Principal Investigator application, which means a maximum of one further application is allowed and this must be as a co-applicant.

-- The Trust expects that an individual will only be a Principal Investigator on one active Project Grant at a time.
+- In any funding round, an applicant can be named on no more than two applications, with a maximum of one as the Principal Investigator.
+A Murray Jackson Clinical Fellowship application counts towards this total and the applicant is considered a Principal Investigator for the purposes of the application cap. - The Trust expects that an individual will only be a Principal Investigator on one active Project Grant at a time.
 The individual may also be a named investigator on one or more active grants at the same time. - Only one resubmission of a previously unsuccessful Project Grant or Fellowship application is permitted.
 It is an expectation that the applicant addresses all concerns raised by the referees and assessment committee in their re-submission.
 The stable composition of the Trust's Assessment Committee helps to eliminate year-to-year variations in Committee perspectives.
 An applicant who has been unsuccessful twice may submit further proposals in their chosen field of research, but it will need to be based on a new or substantially revised hypothesis.